Rafael-Euzebio/study-notes/CS50x/Problem Sets/CS50x Dna.md

 - [x] Load the csv file and read its contents
 - [x] Load the DNA file and read its contents
-- [ ] For each of the STR call `longest_match` to get how many times each STR repeats in the DNA
+- [x] For each STR call `longest_match` to get how many times each STR repeats in the DNA
-    - [ ] If the values returned match someone in the CSV files, print the name
+    - [x] If the values returned match someone in the CSV files, print the name